eclipse-bluechi/bluechi/README.md

 ```

 After building, three binaries are available:
-- __orch__: the central unit which is run on the main machine, sending commands to the nodes and monitoring the progress
+- __hirte__: orchestrator, the central unit which is run on the main machine, sending commands to the nodes and monitoring the progress
-- __node__: the executing unit which connects with the orchestrator and executes commands on the node machine
+- __hirte-node__: the executing unit which connects with the orchestrator and executes commands on the node machine
-- __client__: a helper program to send an initial command to the orchestrator
+- __hirte-client__: a helper program to send an initial command to the orchestrator

 ### Unit tests